ned14/nedmalloc/Readme.txt

-nedalloc v1.01 24th February 2006:
+nedalloc v1.02 ?:
 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 by Niall Douglas (http://www.nedprod.com/programs/portable/nedmalloc/)

-Enclosed is nedalloc, an alternative malloc implementation for multiple threads without lock contention based on dlmalloc v2.8.3.
+Enclosed is nedalloc, an alternative malloc implementation for multiple threads without lock contention based on dlmalloc v2.8.4.
 It is more or less a newer implementation of ptmalloc2, the standard allocator in Linux (which is based on dlmalloc v2.7.0) but also contains a per-thread cache for maximum CPU scalability.